inveniosoftware/training/11-linking-records/README.md

 ## Step 4

 We can now try to create an author and then a record with a reference to it.
-But first, since we have changed schema and mappings, let's re-install the app and re-init DB and ElasticSearch.
+But first, since we have changed schema and mappings, let's re-install the app and re-init DB and Elasticsearch.

 ```bash
 $ pipenv run pip install -e .